MehmetMHY/cha/README.md

 ### 5. Optional, setup alias/command for cha

-You can make a cool alias/command to make the use of `cha` easier.
-You can add this to your `.zshrc` or `.bashrc`.
-As an example, here is a command I have in my `.zshrc`:
+You can create a useful alias/command to simplify the use of `cha`.
+Add this to your `.zshrc` or `.bashrc`.
+For example, here is a command I have in my `.zshrc`:

 ```bash
 chatgpt () {